City Rail Link

-History
+Initial proposals

 1920s Morningside Deviation

-Serious planning schemes occurred as early as the 1920s.
-The tunnel was initially estimated at 1.75 mi length and at £0.6 million.
+An early version of the City Rail Link emerged in 1918 when the New Lynn Town Board proposed a tunnel to Morningside.
+Serious planning schemes occurred as early as 1924.
+The route was to be graded at 1 in 100 to 1 in 80 and the tunnel was initially estimated at 116 ch length and at £0.6 million.
+The plan was abandoned in 1930, when it was costed at £1 million.
 In 1936, Dan Sullivan the Minister of Railways argued that the scheme – then known as the 'Morningside Tunnel' or the 'Morningside Deviation', after the proposed southern portal location – would cost approximately £1 million, with another £1 million required for the electrification of the network.
 He expressed doubts that the tunnel would ever pay purely from a rail point of view, though he acknowledged that there might be other benefits and wider aspects to take into account.
+The Halcrow report in 1950 proposed a tube sized tunnel to Morningside.

 1970s rapid rail system

+A 1965 proposal resulted in a June 1969 plan for a $12m single line loop, to run from Beach Road to stations near the Town Hall, a Hobson Street bus interchange and in Shortland Street.
+It was referred by the Minister of Works for further study.
 The 1970s plans envisaged a loop connecting with Newmarket as part of a major rapid transit scheme proposed by Dove-Myer Robinson, mayor of Auckland City at the time.
-Two main stations were proposed: one downtown in the vicinity of the Queen Street/Shortland Street intersection, and a second midtown between Queen St and Mayoral Drive, about halfway between Aotea Square and Albert Park.
-A third city station was to be built at Karangahape Rd, but this would have been a stop on the western line only.
+Two main stations were proposed: one downtown in the vicinity of the Queen Street/Shortland Street intersection, and a second midtown between Queen Street and Mayoral Drive, about halfway between Aotea Square and Albert Park.
+A third city station was to be built at Karangahape Road, but this would have been a stop on the Western Line only.
 The plan was undermined by Council staff, criticised by academics and opposed by the New Zealand Town Planning Institute, before finally being rejected in 1976 by the Muldoon National government, which considered it to be too costly.

-An alternative plan was put forward by Auckland City Council planners in 1979, involving an overhead railway from the then Beach Road railway station to the Britomart bus station (today, site of Britomart railway station).
+An alternative plan was put forward by Auckland City Council planners in 1979, involving an overhead railway from the then Beach Road railway station to the Britomart bus station (today, site of Waitematā railway station).
 Auckland Mayor Sir Dove-Myer Robinson noted the central government had just spent $33 million for new Wellington suburban trains (the EM class Ganz-Mavag units) and the overhead railway scheme would "cost considerably less while providing a far greater potential."
 The Auckland Regional Authority supported the plan, although wanted to see more work done on a ground option as well.